 \subsection{Prototype Implementation}

-First of all, three identity-transformation functions are defined over the NIST P256 elliptic curve.
-RSA-2048 and SHA-256 are adopted as the signature algorithm and the hash function, respectively.

-The IdP is built on top of MITREid Connect \cite{MITREid}, an open-source OIDC Java implementation, and only small modifications are needed as follows.
-We add only 3 lines of Java code to calculate $PID_U$, about 20 lines to modify the way to send identity tokens, and about 50 lines in the function of RP Dynamic Registration to support the step of $PID_{RP}$ registration (i.e., checking $PID_{RP}$ and signing the registration result).
-The calculations of $ID_{RP}$, $PID_U$, and RSA signature are implemented based on Java built-in cryptographic libraries.

-The user-side functions are implemented by scripts from the IdP and RPs, containing about 200 lines and 150 lines of JavaScript code, respectively.
-The cryptographic computations, e.g., $Cert_{RP}$ verification and $PID_{RP}$ negotiation, are implemented based on jsrsasign \cite{jsrsasign}, an efficient JavaScript cryptographic library.
+The \usso\ prototype implemented identity transformations on the NIST P256 elliptic curve where $n \approx 2^{256}$, with RSA-2048 and SHA-256 serving as the digital signature and hash algorithms, respectively.
+The scripts of user-i and user-r consist of approximately 160 and 140 lines of JavaScript code, respectively.
+The cryptographic computations such as $Cert_{RP}$ verification and $PID_{RP}$ negotiation are performed based on jsrsasign \cite{jsrsasign}, an open-source JavaScript library.

+The IdP was developed on top of MITREid Connect\cite{MITREid}, a Java implementation of OIDC, with minimal code modifications.
+Only three lines of code were added for calculating $PID_U$ and 20 lines were added to modify the method of forwarding identity tokens.
+The calculations for $ID_{RP}$ and $PID_U$ were implemented using Java cryptographic libraries.

-We provide a Java SDK for RPs in UPPRESSO.
-The SDK provides two functions to encapsulate the protocol steps: one to request identity tokens, and the other to derive the accounts from identity tokens.
-The SDK is implemented based on the Spring Boot framework with about 1,000 lines of Java code and cryptographic computations are implemented based on the Spring Security library.
-An RP only needs to invoke these two SDK functions for the integration, by less than 10 lines of Java code.
+We developed a Java-based RP SDK with about 500 lines of code on the Spring Boot framework.
+Two functions encapsulate the \usso\ protocol operations: one for requesting identity tokens and the other for deriving accounts.
+The cryptographic computations are finished using the Spring Security library.
+An RP can easily integrate \usso\ by adding less than 10 lines of Java code to invoke necessary functions.